Elizabeth Atkins(she/her) Musical Theatre

 Phillip Solheim(he/him) Acting

-Phillip Solheim is an actor originally from sunny Seattle, Washington where he grew up hiking and racing flatwater sprint kayaks.
+Phillip Solheim is a Los Angeles based actor originally from sunny Seattle, Washington where he grew up hiking and racing flatwater sprint kayaks.
 Theatre credits include H.H.
 Holmes in Deadly dir.
 Caesar Samayoa (Broadway’s Come From Away), Franklin Shepard in Merrily We Roll Along (ArtsWest Playhouse), The Pajama Game (5th Avenue Theatre Rising Star Project), and Disney’s Newsies (Crane River Theatre Company).
 Film credits include the music video for “Cycles” by Lloyd Nicks Jr. (Billboard Top 50 Contemporary Christian Artist), and FINCH, an independent short which follows the story of a young queer hustler struggling with addiction.

 Marisa Spahn(she/her) Musical Theatre